 B’nai Mitzvah Projects

 Becoming a Bar or Bat Mitzvah?
 JWW believes that advocating against genocide is a mitzvah.
-Looking for a tzedukah project with a deeper meaning?
+Looking for a tzedakah project with a deeper meaning?
 We help you explore the connection between your Torah and Haftorah portions and the anti-genocide movement, and provide support for a variety of Bar/Bat Mitzvah tzedakah projects which link to JWW’s advocacy and relief efforts.
 Through our Mitzvah Mentors program, B’nai Mitzvah students can be paired with teens who have created and implemented meaningful projects and who are willing to help from project conception through its execution.
 Let us help add another layer of meaning to this special time in your life!
+Read our online Advocate’s Guide to Your Tzedakah Project or download the PDF here.

 Featured Student Activists